sontung/boom/README.md

 ## Boom

+21st Mar, 2015

+Reduce window size, also fix a minor bug which character can move a little more to the left limit of the window.

 ## 15th Mar, 2015

 Fix the bug where extra explode buff doesn't make much sense.
 Also, player now only can break 1 wall in the same row, which